T0B1K/IssueClassifier/README.md

 #### **Tree logic**
 To classify the issues we use a tree structure.
 Each issue passes through the tree depending on the assigned labels given by the previous nodes.
 The classifiers also consider this knowledge and were trained on special data sets.
 ![treeLogic](treeLogic.png)
+An issue "flowing" through this binary tree gets classified correspondingly and deciding on the position it ends up (the right part of the picture), the labels will be set.
+An issue doesn't get duplicated, it just gets passed "up" or "down" while moving to the right (as can be seen in the picture)

 #### **Antmap**
 During training of the classifiers we created a "antmap" or thats at least what we are calling it.
 It's basically just a text document, which shows using emotes, which issues have been used for training, which for testing and whether or not an issues was labeled correctly.\